rpm-software-management/rpm-sequoia/README.md

 # Building

-To build, you need [rustc], cargo and [nettle-devel], which is the cryptographic library, which Sequoia uses by default.
+To build, you need [rustc] (version 1.60 or later), cargo, and [nettle-devel], which is the cryptographic library that Sequoia uses by default.

   [rustc]: https://packages.fedoraproject.org/pkgs/rust/rust/
   [nettle-devel]: https://packages.fedoraproject.org/pkgs/nettle/nettle-devel